Flutter — evolution of cross-platform app development

 As I said in the beginning, we were a native-first company up until a year ago.
 That is when a few of our clients asked us if we could develop their apps with Flutter instead of taking the native approach.
 And their reasons were different — one of them already had an app that was built in Flutter and needed developers who could upgrade it, one of them quickly needed a fairly small application for both iOS and Android, some were limited by time, others by budget…

-And when all of the tasting was done, Flutter passed with flying colors… but with a serious asterisk.
+And when all of the testings were done, Flutter passed with flying colors… but with a serious asterisk.
 You see, Flutter is great if you need a simpler application that is more lightweight and has a limited number of standard functionalities.
-But if you need a heavy application that has lots of custom features, is very reliant on phone hardware or interacts heavily with the OS itself, then native is a much better and efficient approach.
+But if you need a heavy application that has lots of custom features, is very reliant on phone hardware, or interacts heavily with the OS itself, then the native is a much better and more efficient approach.

 All in all, Flutter is an excellent framework for mobile development, you just have to know when and for what to use it, and when to stick with native.
 We see it as a great addition to our native development expertise that will help us in those projects where native just wouldn’t be the most effective option.

 So, what makes Flutter a great option for mobile app development?
 The simple answer is — a number of clear benefits for both development teams as well as for clients.
 Here are a few of the most impactful ones.

 #1 Streamlined development